-There are various reasons that OneDrive stuck at signing in.
+There are various reasons that OneDrive is stuck at signing in.
 The following methods are all effective measures to solve this problem.

 If OneDrive stuck on signing in, this situation is most likely caused by an incorrect or unstable network connection.
 First, you need to confirm your Internet connection using the following three methods.

 The OneDrive not signing in problem may be caused by an error in the current boot process.
-Try to restart OneDrive running normally.
+Try to restart OneDrive to run normally.